-Now, you absolutely shouldn’t lie about your job.
+Now, it goes without saying you shouldn’t lie about your job.
 That’s fraud and can invalidate your insurance.
 But you can try this handy tool from Money Saving Expert to search for similar job titles which may be assessed differently.

 Get free food from your neighbours

 The app Olio links people giving away free food with people who want to eat it!
 Lots of users use it to offer up extra vegetables from their garden or allotment.
 Sometimes people are just clearing out their cupboards and want to get rid of things they don’t like.

 This is quite a new app and it depends how many users are in your area, but if you are in a big town you may find some great offers on here.

 Too Good to Go is another great app for bargain foodies!
 Restaurants and cafes use it to sell off remaining food cheaply at the end of the day.
 Simply search and pay for your dinner on the app, then head to the restaurant to pick it up.
 Yo Sushi is always on this app, plus lots of other local cafes.